Best Air Purifiers (2026): Top 8 Picks Tested

 We have tested and reviewed over 30 air purifiers across every major brand and price point.
 This is our definitive guide to the best air purifiers you can buy in 2026, whether you need something for a small bedroom, a large open living area, wildfire smoke, allergies, or just cleaner air on a budget.

 Every model on this list uses True HEPA (H13 or better) filtration, the only standard we trust for removing allergens, smoke particles, dust, mold spores, and pet dander.
 We evaluated each unit on CADR ratings, noise levels, filter replacement costs, smart features, and build quality.
-If you are new to air purifiers, start with our how to choose an air purifier guide for a primer on the specs that matter.
+If you are new to air purifiers, start with our how to choose an air purifier guide for a primer on the specs that matter, or use our CADR calculator to find the right size for your room.

 Our Top Picks at a Glance